 A filling is one of the most common dental procedures.
 It’s basically a repair job to fix the damage done by tooth decay.
-It’s typically a painless procedure and generally takes about an hour.
+It’s typically a painless procedure that takes about an hour.

-Keep reading to learn more about what to expect if you need a filling, the materials that are most commonly used, and how long it takes for a filling to set and heal.
+Keep reading to learn more about what to expect if you need a filling, the materials most commonly used, and how long it takes for a filling to set and heal.

 In general, a filling takes an hour or less.
-A simple filling may take as little as 20 minutes.
-A larger filling or multiple fillings can take longer.
+A simple filling may take as few as 20 minutes.
+Many dental offices now have the technology to make onlays and inlays in one appointment, though a larger filling or multiple fillings can take longer.

-Also, depending on the materials used for the filling, it could take longer, or require a second visit.
+Plus, depending on the materials used for the filling, it could take longer or require a second visit.
 For instance:

 - Composite resin material that’s layered into your tooth takes more time, but it’s completed in one visit.

-- Some composite fillings may be made from an impression and require a second visit to bond the filling.
+- Some composite fillings may be made from an impression.
+This requires a second visit to bond the filling.

-- Gold or porcelain fillings, also called inlays or onlays, usually can’t be done in one sitting.
-In the first visit, the cavity will be removed and an impression will be made of your tooth, which is sent to a lab to fabricate the filling.
-In the next visit, the filling is bonded to your tooth.
+- Gold or porcelain fillings, also called inlays or onlays, can only be done in one sitting if your dental office has the require equipment.
+Otherwise, it takes multiple visits.
+In the first visit, the dentist will remove the cavity and make impression of your tooth.
+They’ll send the impression to a lab to create the filling.
+At the next visit, they’ll bond the filling to your tooth.

-Replacing an older filling takes about the same amount of time as the original filling or slightly longer if the old filling material has to be drilled out.
-The cavity and old filling material are cleaned out and new filling material inserted.
+Replacing an older filling generally takes about the same amount of time as the original filling.
+It may take slightly longer if the old filling material has to be drilled out.
+A healthcare professional will clean out the cavity and old filling material, then insert new filling material.

 Your dentist will discuss the various materials that can be used to fill your cavity.
-Some of the most widely used options include the following materials:
+According to the American Dental Association (ADA), some of the most widely used options include the following materials:

 - Silver-color fillings.
 These are metal amalgams — a combination of mercury, silver, tin, and copper.
-This material is more durable than tooth-color fillings and generally more affordable than other materials.
-Some people may have concerns about the mercury content, but experts have found no clinical evidence that amalgam fillings are harmful, though they are being phased out.
+This material is more durable than tooth-color fillings and generally more affordable than other materials, per the ADA.
+Some people may have concerns about the mercury content, but the ADA has found no clinical evidence that amalgam fillings are harmful.
+That said, these types of fillings are being phased out.

 - White tooth-color fillings (composites).
 These are a mix of glass or quartz particles and acrylic resin.
-This material is durable and costs a little more than metal amalgams.
+This material is durable and costs a little more than metal amalgams, according to the ADA.

 - Gold fillings.
 This mix of gold, copper, and other metals is very durable but more expensive.
 They’re also not natural looking.
 Gold fillings are usually made in a lab after the dentist takes an impression of your tooth.

 - Glass ionomer fillings.
-These are also tooth-colored but not as strong as composites.
-They’re made of acrylic and a type of glass that contains fluoride which can help prevent cavities.
+These are also tooth-colored fillings, but they are not as strong as composites.
+They’re made of acrylic and a type of glass that contains fluoride, which can help prevent cavities.
 They’re often used for children’s teeth and are more expensive than amalgams.

 - Porcelain fillings.
-These, while about as expensive as gold fillings, look natural.
+These are about as expensive as gold fillings but look more natural.
 They’re made in a lab after the dentist takes an impression of your tooth.

 According to Kenneth Rothschild, DDS, who has 40 years of experience as a general dentist, composite plastics have been used with more success over the last few decades because of their greater strength, better color varieties, and superior expected longevity.